ALSchwalm/transient/README.md

 `transient` also supports a `vagrant` style SSH connection.
 This will start the virtual machine and connect standard input and output to an SSH connection with the machine, instead of the serial console.
-However, when this connection is closed, the machine will be terminated (unlike `vagrant`).
-For example:
+However, when this connection is closed, the machine will be automatically shut down (unlike `vagrant`).
+For
+example:

 ```
 transient run \
-   -name test-vm \
    -ssh-console \
    -image centos/7:2004.01 \
    -- \